 Associate Research Scientist, Climatology

 David has been with the Desert Research Institute (DRI) and Western Regional Climate Center (WRCC) since 2003 as an Associate Research Scientist in Climatology.
-His professional interests cover a broad spectrum within the fields of climatology, meteorology, and physical geography including expertise in drought, mountain weather and climate, spatial analysis of climate data, GIS analysis/mapping, field and research methods in geography, and climate monitoring.
-He has been a national author (one of ten) for the U.S. Drought Monitor since 2012 and works in collaboration with the NOAA National Integrated Drought Information System (NIDIS) Regional Drought Early Warning Systems (DEWS) for the western U.S. Additionally, David is currently working in collaboration with the National Park Service (NPS) Inventory and Monitoring Program (I&M) overseeing operations and management of climate observational networks and data management for the Pacific Island I&M Network (Hawaiian Islands, American Samoa, Saipan) and the Mojave Desert I&M Network.
+His professional interests cover a broad spectrum within the fields of climatology, meteorology, and physical geography including expertise in drought, mountain weather/climate, spatial analysis of climate data, GIS, field research, and climate/drought monitoring.
+He has been a national author for the U.S. Drought Monitor since 2012 and works in collaboration with the NOAA National Integrated Drought Information System (NIDIS) Regional Drought Early Warning Systems (DEWS) on drought issues for the western U.S. As part of the WRCC’s operations, David currently authors the NOAA Pacific Region (Hawaiian Islands, U.S. Affiliated Pacific Islands) Quarterly Climate Impacts & Outlook Report and rotates authoring the WRCC Monthly Climate Summary for the western U.S. Other current project activities include collaboration with the National Park Service (NPS) Inventory and Monitoring Program (I&M) overseeing operations and management of weather/climate monitoring networks for the Pacific Island and Mojave Desert I&M networks.

 climate, climate science, meteorology, drought, drought monitoring, climate observational networks, geography, GIS, meteorological instrumentation, mountain climatology, mountain meteorology, physical geography